How Trump could undo portions of Biden’s climate legacy

 Status: Not on track

-Source: European Commission, European Biogas Association, International Energy Agency
+Source: European Commission, European Biogas Association, International Energy Agency, Cedigaz

-Note: Actual value for 2021 is estimated based on reported totals by the European Biogas Association.
-Actual value for 2022 is calculated based on the growth estimate for 2022 by the IEA.
-Targeted trajectory is assumed to be linear where no interim targets are provided.
+Note: The actual value for 2021 is estimated based on reported totals by the European Biogas Association.
+The actual value for 2022 is calculated based on the growth estimate for 2022 provided by the IEA.
+The actual value for 2023 is estimated by applying the growth rate of European biomethane production reported by Cedigaz (+19%) to the 2022 value calculated for the EU.
+The targeted trajectory is assumed to be linear where no interim targets are provided.

 Target: 20 mt of renewable hydrogen consumption in the EU by 2030